 IPP 4.2 requires organisations to take reasonable steps to destroy or permanently de-identify personal information if it is no longer needed for any purpose.
-While the Security Principle (IPP 4.1) encourages organisations to preserve and protect personal information from loss or premature disposal, the Disposal Principle (IPP 4.2) encourages organisations to avoid indefinite retention of identifiable information when it is no longer required.
+While the Security Principle (IPP 4.1) aims to preserve and protect personal information from misuse, loss and unauthorised access, modification and disclosure, the Disposal Principle (IPP 4.2) aims to ensure organisations do not retain personal information indefinitely where it is no longer required.

 IPP 4.2 helps to minimise the potential security risks that arise when information is retained for too long.
-Disposal of information no longer needed reduces the possibility of the organisation inappropriately using out-dated information.27 Additionally, disposing of information reduces the possibility of disparate data sets accumulated over time being aggregated for reasons unconnected to the original purpose of collection and beyond what the reasonable expectations might have been at that time.
-This would be an unauthorised use: IPP 2.1.
+Disposal of information that is no longer needed reduces the possibility of the organisation inappropriately using out-dated information (see IPP 3 (Data Quality)).
+Additionally, disposing of information reduces the possibility of disparate data sets accumulated over time being aggregated for reasons unconnected to the original purpose of collection and beyond what the reasonable expectations might have been at that time.
+This would be an unauthorised use (see IPP 2.1) and an example of function creep.
 Disposal of out-dated and unnecessary information also removes the risk of inadvertent or unauthorised disclosure of that information.

-Clear policies about retention and disposal of information help organisations comply with IPP 5 which requires information handling policies to be made available on request.
-Organisations may choose to provide information about its retention and disposal at an early stage of collection the other matters required to be in collection notices (IPP 1.3 and 1.5).
-Informing individuals about secure storage and intended disposal when organisations are collecting sensitive or delicate information can reassure individuals their information will no longer be available for unrelated or unexpected uses.
+Clear policies about retention and disposal of information help organisations comply with IPP 5 (Openness) which requires information handling policies to be made available on request.
+Organisations may choose to provide information about its retention and disposal at an early stage of collection the other matters required to be in collection notices (IPP 1.3).
+Informing individuals about secure storage and intended disposal when organisations are collecting sensitive or delicate information can reassure individuals their information will no longer be available for unrelated or unexpected purposes.

-Case Study 4E: IPP 4.2 is incompatible with indefinite retention.28
+Case Study 4E: IPP 4.2 is incompatible with indefinite retention.25

 An agency outsourced pre-employment screening to a company.
 The company’s form used to collect information about potential employees stated all the information collected would be retained indefinitely by the pre-screening company.
 This information was to form part of the company’s own database for the purpose of determining that person’s suitability for any future positions.